cwcowell/instakarma/README.md

 ### Prerequisites

-* Make sure Python 3.13 is installed (it might work on earlier versions, but was only tested on 3.13)
+* Python 3.12+ -- it might work on earlier versions, but was only tested on 3.12 and 3.13
-* `pip install -r requirements.txt` -- to install 2 Python libraries
+* `pip install -r requirements.txt` -- to install Python dependencies
-   * `PyYAML` -- for parsing the YAML file that holds user-facing strings
-   * `slack_bolt` -- the Slack SDK
 * A free [Slack API sandbox](https://api.slack.com/docs/developer-sandbox) -- for testing
 * A Slack app configured as described in the section above -- for testing

 ### FAQ

 * I launched the bot with `./instakarma-bot`, so why does nothing happen when I type `foo++` in a Slack channel? _Check `logs/instakarma.log` for errors.
 If there are no errors, did you invite the instakarma to the channel or DM you typed `foo++` in?
 If not, invite it by mentioning `@instakarma` in that channel or DM._
+* Where does instakarma work? _Public channels, private channels, and multiple-person DMs.
+It doesn't work in 1-to-1 DMs._
 * Is this spyware? _The `instakarma-bot` program uses regexes to look for certain phrases (like `++`) in text typed by users, but it doesn't store or forward any of the text it sees.
 It isn't spyware._
-* Where does instakarma work? _Public channels, private channels, and multiple-person DMs.
-It doesn't work in 1-to-1 DMs._

 ### Contributors